Scattering diagrams for generalized cluster algebras: Introduction

 In the ordinary case, the reconstruction is done through a \emph{cluster scattering diagram}, the main technical tool developed in \cite{gross2018canonical}, which is a mathematical structure associated to the dual $\mathcal X$-cluster variety.
 For our purpose of studying generalized cluster algebras, we construct \emph{generalized cluster scattering diagrams}.
 This is done by allowing more general wall-crossing functions on the initial incoming walls.
 It turns out that many features (such as the positivity property of wall-crossings and the cluster complex structure) in the ordinary case still hold in the generalized situation; see \Cref{thm: generalized positivity} and \Cref{thm: wall crossing on cluster chamber}.

-Using the techniques of scattering diagrams (and related objects such as broken lines) transplanted from \cite{gross2018canonical}, we are able to prove that generalized cluster monomials are theta functions, and hence have certain positivity property coming from that of the scattering diagram; See \Cref{thm: cluster variable as theta function} and \Cref{subsection: further on positivity} for the precise statements.
+Using the techniques of scattering diagrams (and related objects such as broken lines) transplanted from \cite{gross2018canonical}, we are able to prove that generalized cluster monomials are theta functions.
+As a result, they have certain positivity property coming from that of the scattering diagram.
+We remark that this positivity is with respect to the coefficients appearing in the binomial factors of exchange polynomials, thus weaker than a conjectural positivity of Chekhov and Shapiro (\Cref{conj: chekhov shapiro}) with respect to the coefficients of exchange polynomials themselves; See \Cref{thm: cluster variable as theta function} and \Cref{subsection: further on positivity} for the precise statements.

 We next describe the contents of the paper in more detail.